 The first step in building a strong dentist-patient relationship is finding a quality clinic you can trust.
 We suggest researching local Boise dental clinics and the dentists practicing at each one.
 Next, ask for recommendations from friends and family you know and trust.
 Finally, look online for reviews of local dental clinics to get a sense of other people’s opinions of the practice.
 Knowing you’ve taken the time to research your dentist goes a long way in alleviating fears about who you are putting your oral care into the hands of.

 Likewise, if you are worried about the cost of a treatment or getting overcharged, we recommend calling around to a few dental clinics you are considering and ask about their price for the type of procedure you anticipate having.
-Also, you can also ask if they take your dental insurance or if they offer any options for people who don’t have dental insurance.
+Also, you can ask if they take your dental insurance or if they offer any options for people who don’t have dental insurance.
 After talking with a few different offices you can be confident that you’ll be selecting a dental clinic that is open with prices and fair.

 4. Get Moral Support When You Need It